Babies pretty much have two settings: crying and not crying.

 - I’m hot.
 Please take off one of my ten layers.

 - I’m cold.
-Please wrap me in my favorite blanket.
+Please wrap me in my favorite swaddle.

 - I have a hair tourniquet.
 It’s wrapped around my finger (or my penis!) and is cutting off circulation.

-- The tags on this outfit are scraping me.
+- The tags on this outfit are scraping me, can you cut them off?

 - My finger/foot/hand/arm/leg/head is stuck in something.